Jennifer Lopez Says She’s ‘Heartbroken’ Over Having To Put Her Wedding On Hold

 She went on to explain that she was hoping to take some time off after her hectic schedule preparing for the Super Bowl and filming the latest season of World of Dance.
 She continued to say that she “had a lot of plans” for her time off during the summer, but also expressed uncertainty as to which options might be available given the current state of affairs.

-The Inquisitr previously reported that the two were thinking of holding a “drive through” service in place of a traditional wedding, but it sounds like they’re still hoping for the wedding of their dreams.
+The Inquisitr previously reported that the couple were thinking of holding a “drive-through” service in place of a traditional wedding, but it sounds like they’re still hoping for the wedding of their dreams.

 During the conversation, Jennifer confessed that although she understands why her wedding has been put on hold, she still wishes things could have played out differently.